Young Greens launch 'unprecedented programme of political education' - UK Green news round up issue 55 | Chris Jarvis

 Among the events taking place over the next six weeks are training sessions on digital organising and local election campaigning, as well as talks from high profile figures in the Green Party and the wider left.
 Speakers confirmed to be delivering talks include Green Party of England and Wales co-leader Sian Berry, openDemocracy co-editor Adam Ramsay and War on Want executive director Asad Rehman.

-Speaking to Bright Green, Thomas Hazell said:
+Speaking to Bright Green, Young Greens co-chair Thomas Hazell said:

 The coronavirus crisis has once again shown us that our economic and political system is broken.
 Decades of neoliberalism has left us with creaking, privatised public services, housing which is unaffordable and unfit for human habitation, and a workers’ rights settlement which has left millions precarious, vulnerable and exploited.